Seeker2659/Updated-Trucks/.gitignore/README.md

 -------------------------------------

-*::WARNING::*  Do Not Use All Mods Together Or Will Result In Game Errors!
+*::WARNING::*  Do NOT Put New Mods Together With These Or Else This Will Result In Game Errors!

 *::NOTICE::*   W900L Rear Camera Will Not Work Unless F2 Side Mirror Is On